Born in Sydney, Australia and currently residing in New York, interdisciplinary

 the discussion of scientific ideas in the visual arts.
 She was the

 first artist-in-residence at The American Museum of Natural History.

-She has also been given residencies in Beijing, Santa Fe, Seattle,
+She also participated in residencies in Beijing, Santa Fe, Seattle, Camridge (MA)

 and the World Trade Center.